-If you operate an animal material depot holding fish (other than bivalve molluscan shellfish or BMS), your procedures and premises must comply before you can be listed with MPI.
+If you have an animal material depot that holds fish (other than bivalve molluscan shellfish), your procedures and premises must comply before you can be listed with MPI.

 What animal material depots do

-Animal material depots temporarily hold fish material (other than BMS) before it is transferred to a primary processor who will process it for human consumption.
+Fish animal material depots temporarily hold fish material (other than BMS) before it is transferred to a processor or fish retailer, who will process it for human consumption.

-An animal material depot, including those holding fish, may undertake the following activities with animal material:
+An animal material depot holding fish may carry out the following activities: